TrungNguyen1909/writeups/CampCTF/PwningKernelz/index.md

 So I decided to pick it up and exploit it with the support of Linus after the CTF ends.

+**Update**: the bug has been assigned as [CVE-2019-8781](https://support.apple.com/en-vn/HT210634) by Apple and fixed in the macOS Catalina 10.15 release.

 ## Challenge description

 [Original description](https://camp.allesctf.net/tasks/pwning%20your%20kernelz)